eltimster/arc-medtechai/phd-openings.md

 ## Multimodal Brain-Computer Interfaces for augmented reality and virtual reality applications

 This project aims to develop a brain-computer interface system that allows people with speech, vision or motor disorders to interact in an augmented/virtual environment (e.g., selecting/manipulating an object of interest, walking/exploring a remote site).
-This AR/VR-based BCI will allow users to learn and adapt to the BCI in a more swift manner with countless possibilities of application scenarios, compared to the conventional case of a task-specific BCI (e.g., to control a robotic arm).
+This AR/VR-based BCI will allow users to learn and adapt to the BCI in a more swift manner with countless possibilities of application scenarios, compared to the conventional case of a task-specific BCI (e.g. to control a robotic arm).
 Furthermore, AR/VR-based BCI systems will be safer to operate, can be deployed anywhere with minimal hardware constraints, and will provide an extremely efficient training platform to decode the brain’s intent.
 Brain-computer interfaces rely upon good recordings of neural signals, typically with scalp or intracranial EEG systems.
 This project will build a multimodal BCI system that augments the EEG signals through speech recognition and gaze tracking as a multimodal input to the system to further enhance the performance/accuracy of the system for the desired application scenarios.

 **Key areas involved in the research:** signal processing, machine learning, neural networks

+## Information Extraction for Precision Patient Matching

+This project focuses on information extraction over text sources including patient descriptions, literature, and clinical trial descriptions, to accurately map patient descriptions to relevant literature and clinical trials.
+Information extraction will take the form of both explicit span-based chunking and labelling (e.g. based on PICO criteria), and implicit generation of keywords and latent representations that capture key aspects of the corresponding document.
+Also part of this project will be the assessment of semantic compatibility between (labelled) text fields across different document types.